 Reason 4: Develop A Deeper Connection To Dutch And Flemish Culture

 Fancy experiencing some nostalgia for totaalvoetbal by attending an intense De Klassieker derby between Ajax and Feyenoord?
 Or maybe you’d prefer to sample some local brews from an authentic Flemish Trappist Monastery?

 Ask your average person what they know about the Netherlands or Belgium, and they’ll tell you the same old clichéd stereotypes of Heineken-fueled stag nights in Amsterdam and chocolate-induced sugar rushes on the cobbled streets of Bruges.
 But there’s so much more to discover if you’re willing to dip your feet into Dutch!

 If you’ve just moved to the Netherlands or Belgium, then speaking Dutch will instantly transform you into a rare breed of expat.
 You’ll connect with your Dutch friends and colleagues on a much deeper level, appreciate and understand the culture around you to a much greater extent, and you’ll certainly stand out from the weed-smoking international crowds that throng the backstreets of Amsterdam’s Red Light District.

-Let’s be blunt here, Dutch sounds particularly badass, and it’s insanely cool to speak.
-In-fact, PUN ALERT you could say that ‘Oranje is the new black’.
+Why learn Dutch if you can’t sound cool doing it?
+Let’s be blunt here — Dutch sounds particularly badass, and it’s insanely cool to speak.
+In-fact, you could say that “Oranje is the new black.”

 If that doesn’t look like a fun sentence to speak then check your wrist for a pulse.